The

 (c) Who is involved in waged (i.e. paid) labour?
 How is the income distributed in

 the household?
-What sort of work are wage earners involved in and for how
+What sort of work are wage earners involved in and

 many hours a week?
 Ask the member to complete the Hourly Activity